CR7443/COMP2300_Spring2026_Project2_Website/README.md

 ---

 ## Topic Description
-The website explores the balance between three major roles:
+The website explores how I balance three major roles in life:

-- **Work** – Law enforcement and State Guard responsibilities
+- **Work** – Law enforcement, military service, and professional responsibility
-- **School** – Academic path in computing, GIS, and criminology
+- **School** – My academic path in computing, GIS, and criminology
-- **Family** – Responsibilities and priorities as a father
+- **Family** – Fatherhood, family priorities, and building a future

-Each section provides a brief overview of the role and its importance.
+Each page explains how these roles shape my goals, responsibilities, and daily life.

 ---

 ## How to Run

+### Option 1: View Online
+Open the GitHub Pages version of the website.

+### Option 2: Run Locally
 1. Download or clone the repository
 2. Open the project folder
 3. Open `index.html` in any modern web browser